 If you have found your way to this tree information website for the City of Pittsburgh, chances are that you have an interest in trees.
 Perhaps you wish to know what is happening to street trees near where you live, or maybe you just want to know more about trees in general.

 The Forestry Division has been implementing a master plan for the care of City trees since late 2012.
 The plan itself was crafted by the Davey Resource Group (DRG) from Kent, Ohio.
 The project is to establish a road map for the effective management of the urban forest in Pittsburgh.

 Trees are necessary to improve air quality, reduce stormwater runoff, reduce energy costs, and create pride in each neighborhood.
 However, Pittsburgh’s inventory showed that we only had 31,524 street trees as of August 2005.
-At the same time as this discovery, we became aware that fully 10% of this number of trees required removal over the next four years.
+At the same time, we became aware that 10% of this number of trees required removal over the next four years.